techreturners/ProjectTipsAndWorkflow/README.md

 ![img](img/8.png)

-- Once the request is merged, the code from this branch will now be in **master**, so anyone starting a new branch in this repository should remember to **pull** from master before checking out their new branch: `git checkout master` (to get back to master) and `git pull origin master` (to pull in any recently merged changes).
+- Once the request is merged, the code from this branch will now be in **main**, so anyone starting a new branch in this repository should remember to **pull** from main before checking out their new branch: `git checkout main` (to get back to main) and `git pull origin main` (to pull in any recently merged changes).
 - You can then start again from the beginning of this workflow for the next feature 😀

 ## Merge Conflicts